DeanAyalon/fms-docker/readme.md

 ## Submodule Access
 This repository has a git submodule set to the claris-script directory.
 The submodule is a private repository and the script may only be accessed internally by me.<br>
-To get the Docker FMS installation script as it is provided by Claris, install FileMaker Server on a machine, and you'll find the script in the following path: `/opt/FileMaker/FileMaker Server/Tools/Docker`.
+To get the Docker FMS installation script as it is provided by Claris, install **FileMaker Server 2023** (v20.3.2.205) on a machine, and you'll find the script in the following path: `/opt/FileMaker/FileMaker Server/Tools/Docker`.

+> The script is not available in FileMaker Server 2024 (v21.0.1.51)

 # Use
 ## Downloads
+First, download the FileMaker Server installation files.<br>
 https://accounts.claris.com/software/license/FMS_LICENSE_CODE <br>
-Or use the [download script](.versions/download.sh) - Based on [.env](.env)
+Or use the [download script](.versions/download.sh) - Based on [.env](.env) `LICENSE` variable

 ## Pre-Installation
-Place the FileMaker Server installation .deb file within the appropriate [version](./prep/versions/) folder.<br>
+Place the FileMaker Server installation `.deb` file within the appropriate [version](./prep/versions/) folder.<br>
 If the version folder does not exist, it can be duplicated from one of the other version folders - But dockerfile may need to be modified to update dependencies.

 ## Installation (prep)